zendtech/IbmiToolkit/README.md

 1. If your app already uses Composer you simply need to update the composer.json as specified at https://packagist.org/packages/zendtech/ibmitoolkit

-2. If you do not have Composer in your project you will need to add it.
+2. If you do not have Composer in your project you will need to add it as with number 3 above.
 More info can be found at https://getcomposer.org

-3. Run Composer update, or install if things are fresh.
+3. Run Composer update if your project already has a composer.lock generated, or install if things are fresh.

     ```console
     $ php composer.phar update
+    ```

+    or

+    ```console
+    $ php composer.phar install
     ```

 4. Now the toolkit may be used via namespaces, and as outlined at